“All neighbouring towns and villages became a battlefield. We left everything behind, absolutely everything.”

 If you are looking for information on how to assist family members or friends in Ukraine, see our Help page here.

-Your donation can support refugees fleeing Ukraine and people internally displaced within the country.
+Your donation can support refugees fleeing Ukraine and people displaced within the country.
 Your support can help provide protection, cash assistance and core relief items such as shelter materials, blankets and sleeping mats.

 Some of the ways UNHCR is helping people forced to flee: